 Hear me out.
 The temperature of the pho you will be eating will be very hot, accentuated by the spice of the Sriracha and the pepper, and the overall flavor profile will lean heavily towards the savory side.
 After taking in three or four spoonfuls, the heat, and spice, and savory taste of the soup will match perfectly with the cold, the “bite,” and the sweetness from the Coke.
 And make sure it’s a Coke with a capital “C” because requesting a “coke” can often bring anything from Pepsi to Dr. Pepper.
 And if that’s the case, well then just go with the beer.

 Brian here: I hope you enjoyed this story.
-If you did please hit the Recommend button below and/or share it with a friend.
+If you did, please click the cute little heart (below on the left-hand side) to recommend it and/or why not share it with a friend as well?
 If you hated it, share it with two friends.
-And don’t forget to follow me on Twitter.
+And don’t forget to follow me on here on Medium or on Twitter.